 Heather Ralston, Licensed Massage Therapist, founded Elevate Massage in 2015 and chose the name when considering the feeling she experienced during and after her first massage.
 Massage has measurable benefits, sure, but it also has intangible effects on mind and body.
-Massage can help to heal physical trauma after an accident, but it can also help to heal emotional trauma long held in our bodies.
+Massage can help to heal physical trauma after an accident or injury, but it can also help to heal emotional trauma long held in our bodies.

 Heather’s undergraduate work in business management led her to financial account management, which she did not like.
 Chronic neck and stress issues led her to try acupuncture, massage, and a library of self help topics.
-Her shift to the healing arts was almost immediate, and she started classes a month after receiving her first massage.
+Her shift to the healing arts was almost immediate and very decisive; she began her massage therapy education one month after receiving her first massage.
 She studied at Columbus State Community College, where she later taught massage coursework.
 She has additional training in lomilomi, prenatal, sports, trigger point, aromatherapy, hot stone, and lymphatic drainage massage techniques.

-Heather is interested in the mind-body connection, and is always considering new forms of healing and new community dynamics.
+Heather is particularly interested in the mind’s ability to facilitate physical healing, and is always looking to incorporate new techniques or forms of healing into her work.